 A website’s content, purpose, and target audience will affect the choice of technologies and what functionality will be of advantage.

-The Steps of Web Development Process
+The Steps of the Web Development Process

 There are several ways to kill a bird, but there is always the best way to do it.
 Ever thought about the most appropriate way of developing a website?
-Below are the most essential steps of a web development process that can ensure a professional level of website creation.
+Below are the most essential phases of a web development process that can ensure a professional level of website creation.

 “Our goals can only be reached through a vehicle of a plan, in which we must fervently believe, and upon which we must vigorously act.
 There is no other route to success.”

 Your development team will never get to this step if they don’t understand the purpose and needs of your project.
 The results from your discovery sessions, backed by analysis and research, will lead you on a roadmap towards successful web development.

 Planning is the stage of choosing the technology stack and software development methodology, defining the deliverables, and estimating the timeline and resources to complete the project.

 Other sensitive decisions include creating the content structure and sitemap, wireframing, planning the layout, including UI and UX design.

 You should consider that deciding on a sitemap during the planning stage is fundamental for the whole project.
 It involves organizing the structure of the website, how many pages and functions will be connected based on their importance, and what content and functionality must be rolled out with the first release.

 The planning stage takes place with an adequate report to you and your timely feedback or direct engagement in the process.